| VARICOSE VEINSvascular.co.nz>varicose veins See also Varicose veins -

 the valves cannot be cured.
 The clinical effects of varicose veins seem to

 be caused by prolonged high pressures in the veins.
+Risk factors for varicose veins include age,

 heredity and obesity.
 Other associations such as with prolonged standing

 or pregnancy are more tenuous.
 In some less common situations the causes for varicose veins are clear.
 Occasionally direct trauma to the leg can lead to the development of a varicose vein.
 On other occasions patients may have had a deep venous thrombosis or DVT.
 If the blood clot that forms in the deep veins is not reabsorbed by the body then the only pathway for blood to drain from the leg is through the superficial veins which then enlarge to cope with the extra workload.
 To remove varicose veins in these circumstances would be potentially very dangerous as it would remove the sole remaining pathway for blood to drain from the leg.
+Back

-Varicose veins tend to become more common with
+to the top Varicose veins tend to become more common with

 increasing age.
 Thread veins are very common later in life and are a normal

 part of ageing.
 Eight out of ten people will develop thread veins.
+Varicose veins usually run in the family and

 they may be made worse in certain circumstances such as pregnancy and obesity.